m0xpd/SubHarmonics/Hardware/README.md

 As well as to CV inputs for Pitch and FM, there are CV inputs for the divisors m and n and for the modulation mix.
 These last three are designed to operate over a range of 0 to 5V, but are protected such that voltages outside these limits will cause no damage.

-A 0V input on the modulation mix CV gives the XOR modulation and a 5V input gives the OR modulation (which is spectrally richer, as it includes the harmonics of A and B as well as the sum and difference harmonics).
-An intermediate gives a mix of both modulation types.
+A 0V input on the modulation mix CV input gives the XOR modulation and a 5V input gives the OR modulation (which is spectrally richer, as it includes the harmonics of A and B as well as the sum and difference harmonics).
+An intermediate control voltage gives a mix of both modulation types.

 The Main and Control boards are joined by two 20-way 0.1 inch pitch headers.
 These have been specified with electrical redundancy (several pins are unused) to provide mechanical stability and security in assembling the module.